chickendrop89/systemless-gapps/README.md

 ![System-less GApps](sg.png "System-less GApps")

  - A script that converts a **NikGApps** package into a **Magisk/KSU Module**.
- - This is my small fork of the [MagiskGApps](https://github.com/wacko1805/MagiskGapps)
+ - This is my small fork of [MagiskGApps](https://github.com/wacko1805/MagiskGapps)
  - Periodical Updates at [SourceForge](https://sourceforge.net/projects/systemless-gapps/)

 ## Compatibility:

  - Works on most AOSP based custom roms
- - Works on most AOSP based OEM roms (Motorolla, asus, etc)
+ - Works on most AOSP based OEM roms (Motorolla, asus, ..etc)
+ - May or may not work on bloated stock roms, like oneui, coloros ..etc
   - **DOES NOT work on MIUI**.
- - May or may not work on bloated stock roms, like oneui, coloros etc. This means you use it at your own risk.

 ## Why Systemless GApps?